 or the Grief and Difficult Emotions Retreat.
 These retreats are highly effective in breaking the root causes of shame.

-Counseling--I offer counseling in person (western Massachusetts and New York City) and using the telephone and Skype.
-I do not take insurance, but offer a reasonable hourly rate of $60 for a 50 minute session.
+Distance Counseling--I offer counseling via the telephone and Skype.
+I do not take insurance.
+My hourly rate is $75 for a 50 minute session.

 If you have questions or would like to contact me, use the form below.